altunixon/wips/lns/altina_ln/ASP-52-.md

 “When I rise to the heaven, I will do so.”

-Thinking of the scene of Altina who was in an era of war pestering the emperor of a peaceful era, Regis felt a little sympathetic towards the peaceful king.
+Thinking of the scene of Altina who was in an era of war pestering the emperor of a peaceful era, Regis felt a little sympathetic towards the peaceful king.<br/>

 “As books weren’t that common in that era, no detailed information was written down… … However, as painting was common, there should be a few pictures of Grand Tonnerre Quatre before the modification.”

-Though it was likely the artist also added some of his ideas.
+Though it was likely the artist also added some of his ideas.<br/>

 Arts from a peaceful era tend to exaggerate more.
 The so-called peace was just stagnation and uninteresting.
-In an era of war, practical thoughts were more important.
+In an era of war, practical thoughts were more important.<br/>

 Which was why Regis liked things that were filled with dreams rather than practical thoughts.
-In short, he was chasing after the products of a peaceful era.
+In short, he was chasing after the products of a peaceful era.<br/>

 “Although I never see it before, but the painting should be in the Empire’s Arts Museum.
 You can use it as a reference.”

 “Then let’s go immediately!”

-Regis restrained Altina who stood up instantly.
+Regis restrained Altina who stood up instantly.<br/>

 “Calm down… You still have the role of commanding the Beilschmidt Border Regiment, isn’t it?”